 See an infographic the program for more details.

-Designed for both aspiring and experienced technical writers and editors, this course provides an introduction to the critical elements of t...
+Designed for both entry-level and experienced writers, this practical, hands-on course provides an introduction to technical writing.
+Learn ...
 More »

 Salary scales for Technical Writers range from $65,000-$115,000, in Washington State.
 Employment trends for Technical Writers are expe...
 More »